rajh-phuyal/Online-forum/README.md

 # Online-forum
-This is an online form for python programming language.
+This is an online form for programming language.